Storm and flood water damage in Charlotte: what to do during and after

 First, stay safe: do not enter standing water if power may still be on, and shut off electricity to affected areas if you can do so safely.
 Then document everything with photos and video before cleanup, and call a restoration crew right away.
 The faster extraction and drying begin, the less mold and structural damage you will face.

-How fast can you respond to storm flooding in Charlotte?+
+How fast can a crew respond to storm flooding in Charlotte?+

-Our crews run 24/7 dispatch and aim to be on site within about an hour across the Charlotte area, including Huntersville, Concord, Matthews, Gastonia, and the surrounding towns.
+The local crews we match you with run 24/7 dispatch and aim to be on site within about an hour across the Charlotte area, including Huntersville, Concord, Matthews, Gastonia, and the surrounding towns.
 During major storm events demand is high, so calling early gets your home in the queue and limits how long water sits in the structure.